-How can you write a perfect thank-you letter for your donors?
+How can you write a perfect donor thank you?

 Get creative with your openers